darkplace-dr/Dark-Place/README.md

 * Lemonemy - Author of the naming screen easter egg video for "DECEMBER"
 * xnq et al. - Original creators of the Throwaway AC
 * Ministry of Education of the PRC - Creator of a track in the Jukebox
+* Hummer Team - Creator of the Donkey Kong Country bootleg for the NES
 </details>